winitzki/lamonte-jexer-wikis/porting.md

 Sixel Output
 ------------

-Jexer uses sixel for images, VT100 double-width/double-height, and optionally font rendering for CJK/emoji.
+Jexer can use sixel, iTerm2, and Jexer image formats for: images, VT100 double-width/double-height, and optionally font rendering for CJK/emoji.
 Early on in building sixel support, it was discovered that if images are overwritten with other images or text cells, it could result in a corrupted display.
 (More specifically, the text would always appear where and how it should be, but the image might leave artifacts in the region it was originally drawn in.)
-Jexer developed a strategy that should work on any terminal with sixel support:
+Jexer developed a strategy that should work on any terminal with sixel/image support:

 * For text across the entire screen, only the cells that have changed are updated.
 This is similar to ncurses.